-In this post I talk about the horrific way that Jehovah’s Witnesses address rape victims, saying that if they do not scream and physically resist, they have committed fornication, even if they are terrorized or threatened with a weapon.
-Women face disfellowshipping or shunning if elders determine after her ordeal that she did not resist the attack enough to satisfy them.
+In this post, I talk about the horrific way that Jehovah’s Witnesses address rape victims, saying that, if those victims do not scream and physically resist, they have committed fornication, even if they are terrorized or threatened with a weapon.
+Women face disfellowshipping or shunning if elders determine, after her ordeal, that she did not resist the attack enough to satisfy them.

 Women Are to Blame for Raising Rapists

 No doubt one of the main reasons for rapes has ever been the extreme selfishness of men who refuse to control their mating instinct.
 As Dr. Ralph Garofalo, of Massachusetts’ Center for Diagnosis and Treatment of Sexually Dangerous Persons, put it: ‘Normal men find a socially acceptable outlet for their desires, while the rapist loses sight of all moral or legal considerations.’

 The article starts off well and good, blaming men for their lack of self-control, but then dissolves into blaming women, first for raising rapists:

 Womankind must share the blame.
 To begin with, until the age of five or six years, the most vital period, little boys have their personalities molded largely by women, their mothers.
 And as they grow up, it is usually the mother that has the most opportunities to inculcate in her son respect for womankind, both by word and by example.
 But far too many mothers have come short in this regard.

 They talk about “until a boy is about five or six,” and refer to this as being “the most vital period.”
 Do you even remember anything that happened before you were five?
 They really assume that what a boy learns about how to treat women when he’s four is going to be more important than what he learns at fourteen?

 They also say that the mother has the most opportunities to inculcate in their sons respect for womankind.
 Well, where is the statement about what men teach little boys about women and respect for them?